Solving Problems#

 To illustrate the potential power of this question, let’s consider an example I’ve encountered in the real world (with some details changed to protect the anonymity of everyone involved).

 The stakeholder is an online auction site for used construction equipment (front loaders, backhoes, etc.).
-They want to improve the algorithm that suggests prices to people selling equipment, but they’ve realized that while they have good data on how machinery type impacts prices, their algorithm can’t take into account the condition of equipment being listed.
+They want to improve the algorithm that suggests prices to people selling equipment, but they’ve realized that while they have good data on how machinery type impacts prices, their algorithm can’t take into account the condition of the equipment being listed.
 So they’ve hired a data science team to train an image classification model on listings to estimate the condition of each listed piece of machinery.

 So: how would you know if you’ve been successful in solving this stakeholder’s problem?

-At first blush, you might say I would know I was successful if I have a model that has high classification accuracy for equipment condition when fed photos of equipment listed in the past.
+At first blush, you might say I would know I was successful if I had a model that has high classification accuracy for equipment condition when fed photos of equipment listed in the past.

 But look more carefully, is that really what the stakeholder cares about?
-No — because “image classification model” is something young data scientists are familiar with, they tend to latch on to it immediately.
+No, because “image classification model” is something young data scientists are familiar with, they tend to latch on to it immediately.
 “Oh, great, image classification!
 I can do that.
 Let’s go!”

-Yes, an image classification model might allow the stakeholder to estimate equipment condition which could then be used as training data to revise the pricing model.
+Yes, an image classification model might allow the stakeholder to estimate equipment condition, which could then be used as training data to revise the pricing model.
 But is that the best approach?

 Alternatively, you could just (a) have someone label some old listings and use those labels directly to refine the pricing model, and (b) add a drop-down menu that asks people listing equipment to report the condition of their equipment (so that data is available to the pricing model when someone goes to list a product).
 Congratulations!
 You’ve just entirely removed image classification from this task.